The complete guide to customer segmentation for e-commerce

 Psychographic segmentation divides by attitudes, values, and lifestyles.
 This gets deeper than demographics—it's not that someone is 35 years old (demographic), but that they value sustainability and shop ethically (psychographic).
 While powerful when you can measure it, psychographic data is harder to capture than behavioral data.
 Surveys, quiz responses, and content engagement can reveal psychographics, but behavioral proxies often work nearly as well with less effort.

 Value-based segmentation groups customers by their worth to your business: high lifetime value, medium, low.
 This enables prioritizing marketing investment.
 Your top 20% of customers might generate 60-70% of revenue—they deserve disproportionate attention.
-Research from the Harvard Business Review found that high-value customers are worth 5-10x more over their lifetime than average customers, making value segmentation critical for ROI optimization.
+High-value customers are typically worth significantly more over their lifetime than average customers, making value segmentation critical for smart resource allocation.

 🛒 Practical segmentation strategies you can implement today